 pypyr.steps.cmd

-, you cannot use things like exit, return, shell pipes, filename
+features like exit, return, shell pipes, filename wildcards, environment

-Input context can take one of two forms:
+Input context for a single command instruction can take one of two forms:

 - name: pypyr.steps.cmd

-description: passing cmd as a string does not save the output to context.
+comment: passing cmd as a string does not save output to context.

 in: